kongyo2/EVE-EST-MCP/README.md

 - **Downtime Information**: Daily server maintenance occurs from 11:00 to 11:15 EST (UTC)
 - **Time Until Downtime**: Calculates hours and minutes until the next server downtime
 - **Downtime Status**: Indicates if the server is currently in downtime
+- **Reliable Time Source**: Uses system time with WorldTimeAPI (worldtimeapi.org) as fallback for maximum reliability

 ## Tool: getCurrentESTTime